Unit supply specialists receive ‘valuable training’ at Fort Leonard Wood

 |0

-This work, Unit supply specialists receive ‘valuable training’ at Fort Leonard Wood [Image 4 of 4], by Tiffany Wood, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Unit supply specialists receive ‘valuable training’ at Fort Leonard Wood, by Tiffany Wood, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.